Blog author avatarScott Evans

 Going on work experience

-Work experience is an invaluable part of your personal and professional development.
-It's a chance to learn about different sectors, gain practical skills, and understand what a typical workday looks like.
-But it's also essential to remember that the choices you make now won't lock you into a specific career path for the rest of your life.
+You may choose to go to one place for work experience and then choose a totally different career in the future, and that's ok.
+Work experience gives you the chance to learn about different sectors and understand what a typical workday looks like in that industry.
+But it's also essential to remember that your work experience choice you make now won't lock you into a specific career path for the rest of your life.

-Even if your work experience isn't in the sector you end up pursuing, the transferable skills you gain will undoubtedly be beneficial.
-It's all about exploration and learning at this stage, not about making definitive career decisions.
+Even if your work experience isn't in the sector you end up pursuing, the transferable skills you gain will be beneficial.

-If you are thinking of going to university, work experience is a good chance to showcase your ability to carry out certain tasks, you can also get your boss at your work placement to give you a reference for university too.
+If you are thinking of going to university, work experience is a good chance to show your ability to carry out certain tasks.

 As always if you are a student and need storage, at Pink Storage, we offer affordable storage solutions for students in many of our storage locations including Cardiff, Swansea, Newport and more.